Meta functions

 Return value:

-Returns the current QuestDB version and hash.
+Returns a string with the current QuestDB version and hash.

 Examples: